buliasz/JXON_ahk2/README.md

 The input `&text` must be passed as a VarRef with the `&` character.
 This will ensure better performance and memory savings with massive input strings.

-Limitation: Class objects to be decoded must have a constructor without parameters (which will be executed to create object instance).
+Limitation: Class which objects are to be decoded must have a constructor able to be executed without arguments (will be called to instantiate the Class).